GuruSR/Watchy_GSR/README.md

 **WARNING:**

-**2024 V3 Watchy Owners**:  This firmware is *NOT* tested on your device, it *MAY* work, but I cannot test it as I do not have a V3 to test it with.
-I have in as much capacity that I am capable of, set this up to work in the environment OF the new V3, but I cannot test it.
-If you feel brave enough to do so, until I can actually physically test it on a V3, you can by all means do so.
-Please see the Compilation Instructions for the specific notice for the V3.
+**2024 V3 Watchy Owners**:  This firmware has been tested on your device, it works, there are issues with it (BMA, Charging, Battery Level).
+Time will tell if those issues can be resolved.
+Please DO see the Compilation Instructions for the specific notice for the V3.

 As of Version 1.4.3H, the Compilation Instructions have changed, the GxEPD2 requires a define to be added to the .h file in the Compilation Instructions or the Dark Border will be disabled.